Should We Wait and See How Far the Euro Will Rise Against the U.S. Dollar?

 - Canada: Manufacturing Revenue

-European currencies rose as the euro strengthened against the U.S. dollar following the release of Germany’s November Harmonized Index of Consumer Prices (HICP) on the 12th, which remained unchanged from the previous month at 2.6% year-over-year.The EUR/USD pair rose from 1.1719 to 1.1750.
-It moved from the -2σ to the +2σ levels on the hourly Bollinger Bands.
-On the 4-hour chart, an uptrend is developing along the 10-day moving average (MA), and on the daily chart, the RSI is currently surging toward 69.
+European currencies rose as the euro strengthened against the U.S. dollar after Germany’s November Harmonized Index of Consumer Prices (HICP), released on the 12th, remained unchanged from the previous month at 2.6% year-over-year.The euro rose against the U.S. dollar from 1.1719 to 1.1750.
+On the hourly chart, the price moved from the -2σ to the +2σ levels of the Bollinger Bands.
+On the 4-hour chart, an uptrend is developing along the 10-period moving average (MA), and on the daily chart, the RSI is currently surging toward 69.